syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Behavior-Settings.md

 title: Behavior Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Behavior Settings
+# Behavior Settings

 This section discusses the behavior settings of the XPTaskBar.